what are the cons of dog collars 4

 What Are The Cons Of Dog Collars?

-This image is property of pupford.b-cdn.net.
+This image is the property of pupford.b-cdn.net.

 Safety Hazards in Outdoor Environments